Roasted Grape Crostini with Whipped Ricotta and Hazelnuts – the perfect summertime appetizer or anytime snack!

 Lemony, whipped ricotta, to be exact.

 Since I returned home from Italy last month, I’ve been heavily focused on procuring quality ingredients.
-By chance, Galbani asked to sponsor a post on the blog, so I jumped at the chance to work with the go-to brand for Italian cuisine.

 If you’ve never roasted grapes, you’re in for a HUGE treat.